 What remained of the Johnsonville Depot became the thriving railroad town of Johnsonville.
 The Tennessee Valley Authority (TVA) dammed the Tennessee River in the 1940s creating Kentucky Lake.
 The lake now covers much of the historic town of Johnsonville.
 Because of the area’s historical significance to the State of Tennessee, the land became part of Johnsonville State Historic Park in 1971.

-In 2012, the park opened a new welcome center which features a museum, theater and gift shop that offers visitors an opportunity to learn more about the Johnsonville Depot and the 1864 Battle of Johnsonville.
-There is also information about the 80 year history of Old Johnsonville, the town that grew up around the Union supply depot in 1864 and was flooded by Kentucky Lake in the spring of 1944.
+In 2012, the park opened a new welcome center that features a museum, theater, and gift shop that offers visitors an opportunity to learn more about the Johnsonville Depot and the 1864 Battle of Johnsonville.
+There is also information about the 80-year history of Old Johnsonville, the town that grew up around the Union supply depot in 1864 and was flooded by Kentucky Lake in the spring of 1944.
 Touring groups, school groups, and home educators are encouraged to contact the park welcome center to arrange a guided visit including free Ranger lead interpretive programs.

 Park Trail Maps